Ørsted. He Electrified The World

 »Ørsted« outsells the competition

-With more than 5,500 copies sold so far, »Ørsted.
-He electrified the world« is the best selling comic from 2020 produced by Danish authors.
-A 6th printing has just been ordered.
+With nearly 6.000 copies sold so far, »Ørsted.
+He electrified the world« is was the best selling comic of the year 2020 produced by Danish authors.
+The book is now in 7th printing.

 A 1983 graduate from the School of Applied Arts in Copenhagen, Sussi Bech is an award-winning cartoonist living in Denmark.
 Her most popular graphic novel is Nofret – 13 volumes so far – which stars a young Egyptian girl in the land of the pharaohs and combines her adventures with historically accurate depictions of ancient Egypt.
 Sussi Bech has won several awards for her work.